BjarniLeifs/Angular-Mean-JWT-Passport/README.md

 ##### Usefull to know.

-	If you do not have everything installed it should be installed with npm see Dependances, if for some reason the prject wont start normaly, there might be two resons for it.
+	If you do not have everything installed it should be installed with npm see Dependances, if for some reason the project wont start normaly, there might be two resons for it.

 	1. You do not have all tools installed, contact members for information or try install them your'e self.

 	2. For some reson someone rage pushed on git leading to bad code. (bad code)

-	3. If installing needed tools do not help you out, please get in touch with members before trying to change code.
+	If installing needed tools do not help you out, please get in touch with members before trying to change the code.

 ##### Nodemon